SumoLogic/sumologic-documentation/docs/send-data/kubernetes/collecting-application-metrics.md

 ### Adding or renaming metadata

-If you want to add or rename metadata, the [transformprocessor] can be use.
+If you want to add or rename metadata, the [transformprocessor] can be used.
 Please look at the following snippet:

 ```yaml
 sumologic: